mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/custom-applications/index.md

 beta: false
 ---

 Custom applications are any third-party applications that are not provided in the DKP Application Catalog.
 Custom applications can leverage applications from the DKP Catalog or be fully-customized.
-There is no expectation of support by D2iQ for a Custom application.
-Custom applications can be deployed on Konvoy clusters or on any D2iQ supported 3rd party Kubernetes distribution.
+No expectation of support by D2iQ exists for a Custom application.
+Custom applications can be deployed on DKP clusters or on any D2iQ supported 3rd party Kubernetes distribution.